lincza/ProduceLincKnowledgeBase/articles/Stock and Logistics/Pallet Verification/Guides/How to Interpret Pallet Verification Results.md

 These pallets were allocated for transfer to another location, but the cold store/depot has not yet physically loaded them.
 They're still in the cold store/depot's stock file.

+---
-## Example
+## Verification results illustrated

-A stock file from cold store X was received.
+A stock file from Location X was received.
 The file itself has 8 pallets in it.
 In ProduceLinc there are also 8 pallets, but the pallet IDs do not quite match between the stock file and the system.
 The Pallet Verifications page show the following results:

 ![](/media/Verification%20Results.jpeg)

-And this is what the pallets for cold store X look like in ProduceLinc _versus_ the pallets in the stock file.
+And this is what the pallets for Location X look like in ProduceLinc _versus_ the pallets in the stock file.

 ![](/media/Verification%20Results%20illustrated.jpeg)

+---